webrtc-for-the-curious/webrtc-for-the-curious/content/docs/08-applied-webrtc.md

 ### Peer-To-Peer
 #### One-To-One
 #### P2P Mesh
+It is often desirable to connect more than two WebRTC peers together like in a group web call, or an online multiplayer game.
+There are also many different ways to achieve WebRTC communications between more than two peers.
+One option is to create a Peer to Peer Mesh.
+There are two forms of Peer to Peer Meshes, a "full mesh" and a "partial mesh".
+In a full mesh each peer makes a seperate WebRTC connection to every other peer that wants to communicate together.
+In a partial mesh, some peers are allocated more connections than others and are used to relay and/or route information between peers.
+In either case, each peer has to send copies of media to every other peer it is connected to making for high bandwidth cost for each peer when there are many users connected.
+Because of these bandwidth concerns, a Peer to Peer Mesh is best used for small groups connecting together.

 ### Client-Server
 The low-latency nature of WebRTC protocol is great for calls, and it's common to see conferences arranged in p2p mesh configuration